JavonGil/ad-deployment-configuration/README.md

 <h2>✅ Conclusion</h2>

-<p>This concludes our project.
-We did it!
-AD has been successfully deployed.
-We will add a bunch of users next.
-Don't forget to Stop (turn off) the VMs in Azure.
-As always, Thank You for your time and viewing this Project.
-We'll see you on the next one! 😎
+<p>That wraps up this project.
+We did it — Active Directory has been successfully deployed on our domain controller in Azure.
+From setting up the VMs to configuring the environment, everything is now in place and ready to grow.
+Next up, we’ll be adding a bunch of user accounts to the domain, which is a key part of managing any network.
+It’s where things really start to feel real.
+Make sure to stop your VMs in Azure to save resources.
+Appreciate you tapping in.
+See you in the next one 😎
 </p>
 <br />